tdube2014/Discharge/Readme.md

 <br>

-  At this point, while keeping your level rod on Peg A, move the surveyors level to Peg B. Adjust the elevation of the surveyors level up, Level the instrument.
+At this point, while keeping your level rod on Peg A, move the surveyor’s level to Peg B. Adjust the elevation of the surveyors level up, Level the instrument.
 This will be level height B.  Shoot the elevation from Peg B to Peg A. Record elevation and distance **(Figure 3a)**.
-Rotate level 180 degrees, move level rod to Peg D and shoot elevation from Peg B to Peg D. Record elevation and distance **(Figure 3b)** .
+Rotate level 180 degrees, move level rod to Peg D and shoot elevation from Peg B to Peg D. Record elevation and distance **(Figure 3b)**.
 <br>
 <br>
 <br>